danielkagemann/pebble-path/README.md

 # pebble-path
-Colro watchface with fallback to b/w
+Color watchface with fallback to b/w.
+Watchface displays the date and time including seconds.